LAFLAMIE1024/hififace/README.md

 ### Wandb
 [Wandb](https://www.wandb.com/) is a powerful tool to manage your model training.
-Please make a wandb account and a wandb project for training HifiFace with our training code.
+Please register a wandb account and a wandb project for training HifiFace with our training code.
+Here I created a wandb account named 'marcocheung' and a project called 'hififace'.

 ### Changing the Configuration